NSSA Student Prizes

 The NSSA Prize for Outstanding Student Research

-Selection committee chair: David Belanger (UC Santa Cruz) – firstname.lastname@example.org
+Selection committee chair: Matt Helgeson (UC Santa Barbara) – firstname.lastname@example.org

 This prize will be awarded every two years, at the American Conference on Neutron Scattering (ACNS).